-The jeans you are wearing, you know…the old and faithful comfortable ones could be aging you and making your butt look flatter than it is or giving you a pancake butt.
-Check out this article, “The Best Jeans For Women Over 50”.
-If you are open to a small fashion update, you can get great booty building results before doing one squat!
+The jeans you are wearing, you know – the old and faithful comfortable ones – could be aging you and making your butt look flatter than it is or giving you a pancake butt.
+Check out our favorite butt-lifting jeans; you might find a pair that suits you better.
+If you are open to making a minor fashion update, simply upgrading your jeans can get you great booty-building results before doing one squat!
 However, you won’t want to stop there.

-Once I hit puberty, I was teased for having a “big butt” or a “bubble butt”.
+Once I hit puberty, I was teased for having a “big butt” or a “bubble butt.”
 In my teens, I daydreamed about my rear end being smaller so that I could just fit in with everyone else.
 I remember my cousin Cathy drooling over a loaf of bread, talking about how much she LOVED bread and that eating it was what gave you a big butt.
-My cousin and I had it figured out in the 1980s, that overeating carbs can and most certainly will add body fat and often in places we don’t want it.
-In our teens, the fat pad, skin, and muscle were all still firm so we could eat more of what we wanted (pizza and French fries) and still enjoy that perky, and maybe slightly chunky booty!
+My cousin and I had it figured out in the 1980s that overeating carbs can and most certainly will add body fat, and often in places we don’t want it.
+In our teens, the fat pad, skin, and muscle were all still firm, so we could eat more of what we wanted (pizza and French fries) and still enjoy that perky and maybe slightly chunky booty!

 As a young girl, I never would have considered that having a bigger backside was a good thing or that having a nice, thick booty would become trendy.
 After all, a nicely rounded bottom is womanly and youthful.
 So, whether you have what you would consider a big bottom, average buns, or flat butt, there are simple, bottom firming exercises you can do to wake up and build those gluteus muscles and bring on a more youthful butt.

 Have you ever been in line behind someone and can immediately judge their age before ever seeing their face?
-Some of this is due to choices in clothing and hairstyle but much of it has to do with the physique.
+Some of this is due to choices in clothing and hairstyle, but much of it has to do with the physique.
 Your glutes are one of the largest muscle groups in your body, so they do command a lot of attention when you are being seen from behind.

-I have been seriously fooled by a woman’s age when seeing her from behind and I happen to notice a booty that is lifted and firm (oh come on, you know you do this too).
-Genetics will always play a part but do not use that as an excuse to let it go.
+I have been seriously fooled by a woman’s age when seeing her from behind, and I happen to notice a booty that is lifted and firm (oh come on, you know you do this too).
+Genetics will always play a part, but do not use that as an excuse to let it go.
 Most of us will not get a great butt by sitting on it.

 A great posterior will give you a stronger core and better balance overall.
 The body is like a chain.
-The more we work to strengthen and build each part, we increase the chances that everything connected (and it’s all connected) will function and move as it is supposed to rather than compensating for the parts we’ve neglected over the years.
+The more we work to strengthen and build each part, the more we increase the chances that everything connected (and it’s all connected) will function and move as it is supposed to rather than compensating for the parts we’ve neglected over the years.
 If we don’t correctly work our gluteus muscles, then the things above and below it have to work harder and are out of proportion for what they’re designed to do.

-If you are a beginner, practice getting on the Stairmaster, it’s the machine in the gym that is the never-ending set of stairs.
+If you are a beginner, practice getting on the Stairmaster (it’s the machine in the gym that is the never-ending set of stairs).
 I have also referred to this machine as the hell stepper.
-I have noticed many women glued to the elliptical machines but graduating to the Stairmaster is one quick tip that can both build your glutes and increase your cardio.
+I have noticed many women glued to the elliptical machines, but graduating to the Stairmaster is one quick tip that can both build your glutes and increase your cardio.
 If you have knee issues, you may not be able to make this transition, so you’ll always want to consult with a professional if you have concerns about what’s best for you.

-There are variations you can do on the Stairmaster but the absolute MOST important place to start is at a speed that’s comfortable for you where you can stand straight up so that your core and booty are being forced to stabilize.
+There are variations you can do on the Stairmaster, but the absolute MOST important place to start is at a speed that’s comfortable for you where you can stand straight up so that your core and booty are being forced to stabilize.
 Do not lean forward on the machine.
-I see many people leaning on the handrails while using this machine which can still be effective cardio, especially when you’re already wiped out, but you are losing the benefit of working the glutes to maximum capacity.
+I see many people leaning on the handrails while using this machine, which can still be effective cardio, especially when you’re already wiped out, but you are losing the benefit of working the glutes to maximum capacity.

 You have probably seen people in the gym doing weighted squats with the bar.
-This is likely not a great place to start as there are things to learn about proper form and obviously, as you are working with heavier weight, there is a bigger risk of injury if you are not performing the exercise correctly.
+This is likely not a great place to start as there are things to learn about proper form, and obviously, as you are working with heavier weight, there is a bigger risk of injury if you are not performing the exercise correctly.
 Have no fear!
 The basic squat is still a great exercise to build and firm your butt.
-You can do them with or without a booty band.
-They’re effective either way.
+You can do them with or without a booty band; they’re effective either way.

 Many people use a treadmill for a brisk walk or to run, but most don’t use the incline function.
 Many treadmills are set up to go from 0 degrees (a flat surface) up to a 20-30-degree incline.
-Ever climbed a steep hill or trail and the next day you have been sore in strange and unusual places?
+Ever climbed a steep hill or trail, and the next day you have been sore in strange and unusual places?
 That’s the incline!
 Walking on an incline targets your glute muscles big time.

-If you are a beginner, try setting the incline to 20 degrees and walk at a speed of 1.0 or less, whatever is comfortable for you.
-Keep in mind here that the goal is to get uncomfortable so think of it as a progression.
-As with most exercises, there are variations you can perform that will challenge your butt muscles more but be sure to start with the most important factor which is to stand up straight and tall.
-Do not lean on the rails or you will lose much of that booty building benefit.
-Sometimes it is good to use the rails for balance but leaning on or hanging onto the handles is not only an assist (making it easier) it’s horrible posture.
+If you are a beginner, try setting the incline to 20 degrees and walking at a speed of 1.0 or less – whatever is comfortable for you.
+Keep in mind here that the goal is to get uncomfortable, so think of it as a progression.
+As with most exercises, you can perform variations that will challenge your butt muscles more.
+However, be sure to start with the most important factor, which is to stand up straight and tall.
+Do not lean on the rails, or you will lose much of that booty-building benefit.
+Sometimes it is good to use the rails for balance, but leaning on or hanging onto the handles is not only an assist (making it easier), but it’s horrible posture.